UriNeri/rolypoly/README.md

 For more detailed information, please refer to the [docs](https://pages.jgi.doe.gov/rolypoly/docs/).
 While it isn't updated often, it should still be helpful.
 Most commands support a `--help` flag and that tends to be the most up date.

 ## Installation

+### Quick and Easy - One Conda/Mamba Environment
+**Recommended for most users** who want a "just works" solution and primarily intend to use rolypoly as a CLI tool in an independent environment.

 We hope to have rolypoly available from bioconda in the near future.
 In the meantime, it can be installed with the [`quick_setup.sh`](https://code.jgi.doe.gov/rolypoly/rolypoly/-/raw/main/src/setup/quick_setup.sh) script which which will also fetch the pre-generated data rolypoly will require.